 BWH is committed to providing all of our patients with the safest, highest-quality, most-satisfying care possible and follow established protocols that have been shown to improve patient outcomes.
 Our Inpatient Satisfaction Survey, sent to patients’ to assess their total care experience, helps us to monitor what we are doing well and where we could improve.
 We pride ourselves in the Quality of Patient Care we provide and how we compare with other hospitals.

-The Center for Infertility and Reproductive Surgery’s endometriosis care team is committed to patients and their families.
+The Division of Minimally Invasive Gynecologic Surgery and the Center for Infertility and Reproductive Surgery's endometriosis care teams are committed to patients and their families.
 Each patient's diagnosis and treatment plan will be designed and tailored to their needs.
-Our team of highly skilled doctors, nurses, and other health care professionals work together to deliver the highest quality care to every patient.
+Our team of highly skilled doctors, nurses, and other health care professionals work together to deliver the highest quality care to every patient."

 If you believe you should have an evaluation and would like to schedule an appointment with one of our endometriosis experts, call 1-800-294-9999 to speak to one of our knowledgeable coordinators who can help to connect you to the doctor that best meets your needs, or fill out an online appointment request form.